iviteb/innoship/docs/README.md

 <hr>

+## Payment settings

+<span style="color: orange">WARNING</span> In order fot the application to work correctly, payment systems must be properly configured:
+* `Cash` payment methods must be configured to belong to the `cash` payment group
+* `Payment order` payment methods must be configured to belong to the `promissary` payment group.

 ## Possible Errors

 * `Value of field ExternalClientLocation is not valid` - represents the warehouse ID declared in VTEX